 Further north the Waitangi Regional Park encompasses the common mouth of the three major river systems; the Ngaruroro, the Tutaekuri and the Clive to form the Waitangi Estuary.
 Along with the Tukituki Estuary, these areas estuaries are important wildlife areas and have been designated Recommended Areas for Protection (RAPs) by the Department of Conservation.

-The Ahuriri Estuary (summer feeding ground for migrating godwits from Alaska), the chain of coastal wetlands from the mouth of the Wairoa River to the Whakaki Lagoon, and the Maungawhio Lagoon near Mahia, all form areas of national importance for fisheries and wildlife values.
+The Ahuriri Estuary near Napier is one of the few estuaries within city boundaries and is a vital summer feeding ground for migrating godwits from Alaska.
+Along with the chain of coastal wetlands from the mouth of the Wairoa River to the Whakaki Lagoon, and the Maungawhio Lagoon near Mahia, these are all estuary areas of national importance for fisheries and wildlife values.

 The Wairoa Hard (named for its coarse cobble substrate) is an area of national importance as it provides a nursery for juvenile fish, snapper, hammerhead shark, bronze whalers, John Dory and trevally.